craws/OpenAtlas/sphinx/source/admin/export.rst

 * Only available for **admin users**
 * Generates a **ZIP** archive ready to be transferred to ARCHE
 * Output includes metadata, files, RDF and SQL dumps, and debug information in an ARCHE-compatible structure
 * The process may take **significant time** and consume **large disk space**
 * The ZIP file is saved in the ``files/export`` directory

 .. note::

    This export is **not** listed among the standard user exports and is only available to administrators due to performance and data sensitivity concerns.

+Tabs
+****

+* **Info**
+  Displays the data entered in ``production.py``.
+  Provides a button to check ARCHE files.
+  Only files associated with ``typeIds`` (if any are defined) are checked.
+  More information on the file checker can be found in :doc:`admin/data_integrity_checks`.

+* **Export**
+  Shows the exported files.
+  Allows administrators to start and manage the ARCHE export.

 Configuration
 *************

 To make use of the ARCHE export functionality, specific metadata must be provided in the ``production.py`` settings file using the ``ARCHE_METADATA`` dictionary.

 Here is an example configuration: